adarshsrivastava23/GondorParkingProblem/README.md

 For bike, parking every upper stack can have at most 2 bikes and every lover stack at most 3 bikes if upper stack have bikes only.
 If upper stack have car then lower stack at most 2 bikes.
 Therefore, we can achieve 5 bikes with stacking and 2 bikes in upper and lower each without stacking.

 To store cars and bikes in parkingLot I have used Hashmap<String, ParkingSpot> for cars and bikes separately.
 Where Vehicle RC Number is key and allotted parking spot is value.

+Assumption: Cars can have Elder or Royal privilege.
+If not then default privilage is normal.
+Bikes can have only normal privilage.